Communication is key.

 When a request like that comes through, a church must be prepared to send out a letter of transfer.

 If the transfer is within the same denomination, the process should be quite simple.
 Transfers between denominations are slightly more complicated.

 THE BOTTOM LINE: Have a letter of transfer template prepared for the eventuality of one of your members needing to change churches.

 Once again, life has twists and turns that no one can see coming.

-Sadly, some extenuating circumstances force church leadership to resign their positions.
+Sadly, sometimes extenuating circumstances force church leadership to resign their positions.

-If you need a little help planning out your transition, make sure to check out our guide on church management.
+If you need a little help planning out your transition, be sure to check out our guide on church management.

 THE BOTTOM LINE: Resignation letters are difficult to write, but you can make them more painless with the help of these four tips.

 Keeping in contact with your church is one of the most important things you can do for your congregation.
 We hope this article has given you some good ideas for maintaining those relationships!